jeppevammenkristensen/auto-spectre/README.md

 In the case of a `TextPromptAttribute` and an `IEnumerable<T>` value.
 The rules above will be applied to a single type, and after collecting input the user will be prompted if the want's to continue.

+#### Enums

+If the property types is an enum, a SelectPrompt will be generates (much like when using the SelectPromptAttribute).
+The source will be generated based on the enum values.
+You can use EnableSearch and SearchPlaceholderText properties to control search text functionality.

 #### Other functionality

 The textprompt allows you to